Discover/Edu API

 Frequently asked questions

-Does the API support full-text search across AustLII case content?+
+Does the API support full-text search across AustLII cases?+

 Not currently.
-The API covers database discovery, year browsing, case listing, and case document metadata with download links.
-You can fork it on Parse and revise to add a search endpoint against AustLII's query interface.
+The API covers database enumeration, year-based case listing, and individual case retrieval by URL.
+There is no search endpoint that accepts keywords or citation strings and returns matching cases.
+You can fork the API on Parse and revise it to add a search endpoint against AustLII's query interface.

 Related APIs in Government PublicSee all →